“How Close are You to Achieving Wellness?”

 Environmental wellness is the influence the environment has on your health, which can be positive or negative.
 Having good environmental health means living in a clean, safe and comfortable environment.

 Social wellness refers to the development and maintenance of meaningful, lasting relationships.
-Having good communication and people skills is determined more by the depth of good relationships rather than the quantity.
+Having good communication and people skills are determined more by the depth of good relationships rather than the quantity.

 Spiritual wellness can mean different things to different people, but it all comes back to your purpose and sense of meaning.
 This component of wellness can be religious and include your standards and beliefs, or it can be completely unrelated to religion and include being altruistic and enjoying the beauty of nature.